canvas-ai/.github/profile/README.md

 **Canvas** is a cross-platform desktop overlay to help organize your work, workflows and **data** into separate "contexts".

 Contexts are organized into a dynamic tree structure resembling a file-system hierarchy.
-Every tree node represents a separate layer(linked to a bitmap index(es)) filtering down all unstructured information fighting for your attention while working in a standard(tm) desktop environment(emails, notifications/chat and system messages, growing number of random browser tabs and ad-hoc download-extract-test-forget endeavors).
+Every tree node represents a separate layer(linked to one or more bitmap indexes) filtering down all unstructured information fighting for your attention while working in a standard(tm) desktop environment(emails, notifications/chat and system messages, growing number of random browser tabs and ad-hoc download-extract-test-forget endeavors).

 ## Architecture

+### Core services

+### Transports

+### Server roles

+### Standalone clients

+### Integrations

 ## Show me the code